infitx-org/typescript-svc-template/README.md

 ```

 In this case, we need to run the new service with all its dependencies and execute TTK tests against it.
+Please refer this [documentation](./test/func/README.md) to learn more about functional tests.

 ### Running functional tests